joshrdavis/match/README.md

 ---

 If the match fails, check throws a Match.Error describing how it failed.
-If this error gets sent over the wire to the client, it will appear only as Meteor.Error(400, "Match Failed"); the failure details will be written to the server logs but not revealed to the client.

 Match Patterns
 --------------